 Once in the “edit”, there are two further stages which, again, can be achieved in one or two separate tools.
 This first stage is the “rough cut” or simple edit.
 Here the clips from the collection are assembled together in the final order that we want.
 We may also add some simple transitions between clips, add a voice over, or start adding graphical overlays if needed.
 All this can be done in a simple browser-based video editor, such as our VidiEditor, or in a “craft editor” such as Adobe Premiere Pro.
 In some fast-turnaround workflows, such as current affairs, content may be published directly from this stage without going to the second stage.

 In the second stage, we move to the “craft edit”.
 In this stage the edit is refined with further effects and video processing added to create a high quality final output.

 With the EditMate panel integration in Adobe Premiere Pro, the editor has instant access to any part or collection of clips necessary to tell the story.
 The editing process is rarely a “one-person“ job.
 Several editors can be involved in the same project and producers, and sometimes customers need to get daily updates on the process.
 The PAM system speeds up these processes by keeping track of media projects, sequences, versions and associated metadata.

-As a part of the collaboration process in a video post production workflow, proxy versions (a lower bit-rate, more portable version) of the source media, as well as sequences are made available for review and approval.
+As a part of the collaboration process in a video post production software, proxy versions (a lower bit-rate, more portable version) of the source media, as well as sequences are made available for review and approval.
 The PAM system will also track and manage the parent/child relations ship between source and proxy media to make editing and search in the cloud possible with VidiEditor and MediaPortal.